Stochastic port--Hamiltonian systems: Implicit port-Hamiltonian systems

 along all possible realizations $\omega$.

-This is the main motivation energy dissipation is usually required to hold in mean value instead of $\omega-$wise.
+\fc{This is the main motivation why energy dissipation is usually required to hold in mean value} instead of $\omega-$wise.
 In fact, a positivity condition on the structural matrix $R$ does not guarantee passivity, but the requirement

-is satisfied by a significantly larger number of possible applications.
+is satisfied by a significantly larger number of semimartingales.

-We stress that, due to the generality of the present setting, a complete development of characterizing passivity properties of SPHS is beyond the scope of the present work; in particular passivity will be object of further development in a future study.
-Nonetheless, next example shows that our definition of (weak) passivity lead, with some simplifications, to existent definitions of stochastic passivity. \begin{Example} \begin{description} \item[(i)] Let us consider the particular case of $Z_t(\omega) := t$, $Z^C_t(\omega):=t$ and $Z^{N}_t(\omega):= W_t(\omega)$ with $W_t$ a standard Brownian motion.
+We stress that, due to the generality of the present setting, a complete characterization of the passivity property of SPHS is beyond the scope of the present work; in particular passivity will be object of further development in a future study.
+Nonetheless, next examples show that our definition of (weak) passivity leads, with some simplifications, to existent definitions of stochastic passivity. \begin{Example} \begin{description}[style=unboxed,leftmargin=0cm] \item[(i)] Let consider the particular case of $Z_t(\omega) := t$, $Z^C_t(\omega):=t$ and $Z^{N}_t(\omega):= W_t(\omega)$ with $W_t$ a standard Brownian motion.
+Then by \cite[Th.
+32]{Pro} it follows that the input--output SPHS